Itor-Carlos/FullStack-CRUD-Spring-Angular/README.md

 # FullStack-CRUD-Spring-Angular
-A FullStack project with Angular and Spring
+A FullStack project with Angular and Spring Boot